OtavioHenrique/otaviovaladares.com/_posts/2018-08-12-pointer-a-brief-view.md

 int *pointerCounter = &counter;
 ```

-*Note that pointers always point to a specific data type, we have one exception on type void.*
+*Note: Pointers always point to a specific data type, we have one exception on type void.*

 In C we can see the value stored at the address of pointed memory too, for this, use the asterisk before the name of the pointer:

 ```c
 printf("Pointer value of the pointed memory: %i\n", *pointerCounter);
 ```

+*When a pointer is pointing to a value, the pointer only stores the address of the first byte of this value, when asked, C uses the data type of the pointer to walk over the next `n` bytes to see the full pointed value.*

+*For example, if we're pointing to an integer and the first byte of this integer is locatted on `0x7ffe3bc5e164` (see the previus image), the pointer will only store the `0x7ffe3bc5e164` and when asked for the vallue will know to walk +4 right because integer is a datatype of 4 bytes.*

 To understand better, is nice to examine and run the fallowing example: